IoTKETI/Mobius/README.md

 # Mobius
 oneM2M IoT Server Platform
 ## Introduction
 Mobius is the open source IoT server platform based on the oneM2M (http://www.oneM2M.org) standard.
 As oneM2M specifies, Mobius provides common services functions (e.g. registration, data management, subscription/notification, security) as middleware to IoT applications of different service domains.
-Not just oneM2M devices, but also non-oneM2M devices (i.e. by oneM2M interworking specifications and OCEAN TAS) can connect to Mobius.
+Not just oneM2M devices, but also non-oneM2M devices (i.e. by oneM2M interworking specifications and KETI TAS) can connect to Mobius.
 ## System Stucture
 In oneM2M architecture, Mobius implements the IN-CSE which is the cloud server in the infrastructure domain.
 IoT applications communicate with field domain IoT gateways/devices via Mobius.